-Merchants in this study ranged from small, start-up businesses to large, enterprise brands.
-In 2018, individual chargeback counts ranged from 78 disputes a year to 63,229.
-Sales ranged from $514,000 to $82,908,500 annually.
+Merchants in this study ranged from small startup businesses to large enterprise brands.
+In 2021, individual chargeback counts ranged from 23 disputes a year to 77,331.
+Annual sales ranged from $19,000 to $379,000,000.

 Midigator’s The Year in Chargebacks report is the first of its kind because it is data-driven analysis.
 All other industry reports that contain chargeback information are based on merchant surveys.

 What are the most important conclusions that can be drawn from The Year in Chargebacks?
-Here is a high-level overview of the most significant insights in the 2019 report and suggestions on how to respond.

 Why does The Year in Chargebacks report show a decrease in year-over-year trends when other studies indicate chargeback risks are intensifying?